d-bl/GroundForge/README.md

 The latter shows all possible diagrams with minimal code.
 The first demonstrates interaction with these diagrams implemented with limited styling and event handling skills.
-It evolved into from a proof of concept into the *de facto* user interface.
+The latter evolved from a proof of concept into the *de facto* user interface.

 Contribute to documentation